 If you are considering taking your Dane to an Animal Shelter, be aware that life in a shelter can be very stressful for a Great Dane with the possibility of other anxiety-related problems developing.
 Great Danes do not react well to a shelter environment.

-We have re-homed in excess of 6,000 Great Danes over the years and have developed multiple procedures/ resources to ensure that the best interests of any surrendered Great Danes are always foremost.
+We have re-homed in excess of 6,000 Great Danes over the years and have developed multiple procedures/resources to ensure that the best interest of any surrendered Great Dane is always foremost.

 Summary of steps to Surrender your Great Dane:

 - Contact Us to discuss surrendering your Dane.

 - Fill in a Surrender Intake Questionnaire (SIQ).
 We will verify receipt of this by email.

 - A volunteer will contact you by phone to review the details submitted on the SIQ.

 - A meeting will be arranged with your Dane to verify its adoptability.